|

 Other classes of nitrogen anions are azides (N3-),

-or laughing gas.
-This is one of a variety of oxides, the most
+laughing gas.
+This is one of a variety of oxides, the most prominent

-tendency to dimerize and is an important component
+to dimerize and is an important component of smog.

-with the corresponding salts called nitrites and nitrates.
-Nitric acid is one of
+salts called nitrites and nitrates.
+Nitric acid is one of the few

 Biological role

-acids which makes nitrogen vital to all life.
-Legumes like the soybean plant, can recover nitrogen
+makes nitrogen vital to all life.
+Legumes like the soybean plant,

-directly from the atmosphere because their roots have nodules
+can recover nitrogen directly from the atmosphere because their

 Isotopes

-is N-15.
-Of the ten isotopes produced synthetically, one has a
+The rest is N-15.
+Of the ten isotopes produced synthetically, one

-of nine minutes and the remaining isotopes have half lives on
+has a half life of nine minutes and the remaining isotopes have

-the order of seconds or less.
-Biologically-mediated reactions
+half lives on the order of seconds or less.
+Biologically-mediated

-control nitrogen dynamics in the soil.
-These reactions almost
+strongly control nitrogen dynamics in the soil.
+These reactions

-reaches the soil surface is in the form of nitrate.
-Soil nitrate
+nitrogen that reaches the soil surface is in the form of nitrate.

-is preferentially assimilated by tree roots relative to soil ammonium.
+Soil nitrate is preferentially assimilated by tree roots relative

 Precautions